By Rick Tjia

 “I think whilst the dance industry has a strong and in some ways a respected ability to retain traditions and culture and escapism for the people who work in it and the people who consume it,” she surmises, “I do think that can then be a hindrance to the industry itself in certain aspects of how far it falls behind in comparison to the world we now live in.
 I have seen this personally as a dancer.
 I’ve seen it a lot in the way things are run within a studio, what may be presented on stage, operations and processes within companies, all the way through to marketing departments and recruitment.”

-She continues, “In certain ways it can be respected that certain traditions and certain ways of doing things are held on to.
-But I think it’s got a long way to go to move forward in other aspects that would certainly aid the industry as a whole in coming into the 21st Century.”
+She continues, “In certain ways, it can be respected that certain traditions and certain ways of doing things are held on to, but I think it’s got a long way to go to move forward in other aspects that would certainly aid the industry as a whole in coming into the 21st century.”

-So then where should the dance industry be heading?
+So then, where should the dance industry be heading?

 The Bun also Rises

-However if others in other industries have managed to live through these challenges, there is no reason why the ballet world cannot as well.
+However, if others in other industries have managed to live through these challenges, there is no reason why the ballet world cannot as well.

-“My personal career tagline,” Rebecca shares, “is ‘be the epitome of resilience.’
-And so what I say to any dancer who hasn’t found a job, or has found a job that might not be where they (want to be) right now, but also to the establishments, whether it’s larger employers or directors, companies, enthusiasts, or visionaries even— is, have the courage to have that resilience and allow yourselves to push through the walls of discomfort that you may feel with change, with adaptation and with new, ideas, systems, processes.
-Allow yourself the courage to do that and be resilient on that path of doing so.”
+“And so what I say to any dancer who hasn’t found a job, or has found a job that might not be where they want to be right now, but also to the establishments, whether it’s larger employers or directors, companies, enthusiasts, or visionaries even—is this:

 “And,” she adds, “please be delighted with the results.
 Because they’re extensive.”